 These are just some of the factors that can influence the elasticity of demand.
 Ultimately, the elasticity of demand for any good or service will depend on the specific circumstances and characteristics of that good or service.

-Inelastic demand can be a problem for businesses because it means that they cannot increase prices without losing customers.
+Inelasticity can be a problem for businesses because it means that they cannot increase prices without losing customers.
 It can also be a problem for economists because it can lead to higher prices and less economic activity.
-Inelastic demand is often caused by factors that are outside of the control of businesses and economists.
+It is often caused by factors that are outside of the control of businesses and economists.

 Elasticity is a measure of how demand for a good change in relation to price changes.
 If demand is elastic, then a small change in price will lead to a large change in the quantity demanded.
-In contrast, if demand is inelastic, then a small change in price will not have much of an effect on the quantity demanded.
+In contrast, if the need is inelastic, then a small change in price will not have much of an effect on the quantity.

-In general, necessities tend to have inelastic demand while luxuries tend to have elastic demand.
+In general, necessities tend to have inelasticity while luxuries tend to have elastic demand.
 This is because people are less likely to cut back on their consumption of necessities even if prices rise, while they are more likely to cut back on their consumption of luxuries if prices rise.

 Elasticity is an important concept because it can help businesses make decisions about pricing and production.
 It can also help policy makers understand how changes in taxes or subsidies might impact economic activity.
 Elasticity can be measured using a variety of methods, but the most common is the price elasticity of demand.
 This measures how much quantity demanded changes in response to a change in price.
-A good or service with a low-price elasticity of demand is said to be inelastic, while a good or service with a high price elasticity of demand is said to be elastic.
+A good or service with a low-price elasticity of the need is said to be inelastic.
+While a good or service with a high price elasticity of demand is said to be elastic.

 Which of the following is likely to have the most price inelastic demand?